-Even during world pandemic Social Media performance better and help people to communicate with each other’ with all challenges they deal and conducting survey provide information regarding COVID-19 around the world.
-Social Media has its advantages and disadvantages it depend on the person how to use form Social Media.
+Even during a world pandemic, social media performance is better and helps people communicate with each other about all the challenges they deal with, and provides information regarding COVID-19 around the world.
+It has its advantages and disadvantages.
+It depends on the person’s ability to use social media.

-“Some experts argue that young people’s use of social media is adding to their depression, others that their depression leaves them so uninterested in other activities that they turn to social media by default.”
+“Some experts argue that young people’s use of it is adding to their depression, others that their depression leaves them so uninterested in other activities that they turn to social media by default.”
 Top of Form

 Advantages of Social Media